attilammagyar/js80p/README.md

 runs out, or when there's a dependency cycle between LFOs, then some of the LFOs will be run paraphonically, as if there was no envelope assigned to them.)

-Note that when the LFO is assigned to a parameter which doesn't accept control from envelope generators, then the amount envelope has no effect.
+**Note**: when the LFO is assigned to a parameter which doesn't accept control from envelope generators, then the amount envelope has no effect.

 <a id="usage-lfos-bpm"></a>